mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 The requirements for the Pedersen generators are:

-* The generator used for MOB is the same as before, so `H_0` is a known value.
+* The generator used for `MOB = token_id(0)` is the same as before, so `H_0` is a known value.

-* The set of all generators used for token ids should be cryptographically "orthogonal", meaning that, it should be intractable for anyone to find a linear relationship between them.
+* The set of all generators used for `token_ids` should be cryptographically "orthogonal", meaning that, it should be intractable for anyone to find a linear relationship between them.

 * The function mapping a `token_id`, `i`, to the generator `H_i` must be implemented in constant-time.